Forms

 The CommBox Forms module allows agents to create and send fillable forms to customers.
 Agents can pre-fill some or all fields on behalf of the customer and may require the customer to complete the remaining fields or simply sign the form.
 Customers can easily fill out, sign, and submit forms, streamlining the overall communication process.

-This guide covers Forms management, creation process, and best practices.
+This guide covers Forms management, the creation process, and best practices.

 Key Considerations